Constable's Brighton Home

 The house is on the easternmost boundary of a garden which, in 1824, was owned by a Mrs Sober.
 Constable wrote to Fisher on 29 August 1824 that the address was “so called from Mrs Sober, the Lady of the Manor – & rich in estates here – which are more so now by their new buildings”.

-Ann Sober, née Kemp, was the sister of Thomas Read Kemp and in 1817 she built a house called Western Lodge (top right, painted by Constable and the later addition, Priory Lodge, photographed in the late 19th century) on land now occupied by Sillwood Terrace.
+Ann Sober, née Kemp, was the sister of Thomas Read Kemp and in 1817 she built a house called Western Lodge (above left, painted by Constable and the later addition, Priory Lodge, photographed in the late 19th century) on land now occupied by Sillwood Terrace.

 The gardens extended south, covering the area now known as Sillwood Road and, on their easternmost boundary, she built a row of smaller houses.The earliest date for the start of this development seems to be 1822, when the Brighton Gleaner of 6 May reported that the garden of Mrs Sober on the West Cliff was “intended to be built upon”.